Chapter 19

 "[10] Your kingdom come, Your will be done on earth as it is in heaven."

-This now brings us to the fifth area of our life that can hinder our prayers.
-This is,
+This brings us to the sixth area of our life that can hinder our prayers, which is,

 SELF INDULGENCE